raybags-web-dev/raybags-web-dev/README.md

   - Data Engineering
   - Frontend development

 ### TECHNOLOGIES
-  These are some of the technologies I know and been working with:_
+  These are some of the technologies I work with:

 | Languages              | Frontend Dev  | Backend Dev   | Database       | Data Visualization | (BaaS) && Bssd  | Testing     | Other           |
 | :---:                  |  :---:        |  :---:        | :---:          | :---:            |  :---:          | :---:         | :---:         |